 Although the Medicare Beneficiary Identifiers format shares the HICN’s 11-character standard, CMS intends for it to be easily distinguishable from the old identifiers and easy to read.

-As such, all MBIs will include alphabetic characters at the same positions and exclude certain letters that might be confusable with numbers.
+As such, all MBIs will include alphabetic characters at the same positions and exclude individual letters that might be confusable with numbers.

-For caregivers, patients and others who rely on accurate Medicare information, the transition should be relatively easy to manage because the MBIs will occupy the same spaces formerly reserved for HICNs within paperwork and health records.
+For caregivers, patients, and others who rely on accurate information, the transition should be relatively easy to manage because the MBIs will occupy the same spaces formerly reserved for HICNs within paperwork and health records.

 New Medicare Card Mailing Schedule

-CMS also plans to implement a transition period scheduled to last from April 1, 2018, until December 31, 2019.
-During this window, beneficiaries and providers can exchange Medicare data with CMS using HICNs or MBIs.
+CMS is implementing a transition period from April 1, 2018, until December 31, 2019.
+During this window, beneficiaries and providers can exchange data with CMS using HICNs or MBIs.

 Once Medicare Beneficiary Identifiers become the official standard on January 1, 2020, caregivers and beneficiaries will only be permitted to use HICNs in a few limited situations.

-For instance, either HICNs or MBIs will work in appeals for Medicare plans and fee-for-service claims.
+For instance, either HICNs or MBIs will work in appeals for plans and fee-for-service claims.

-HICNs are also set to remain valid indefinitely for processing systems like Risk Adjustment and Drug Data.
+HICNs will remain valid indefinitely for processing systems like Risk Adjustment and Drug Data.

-The Office of the Inspector General of the Social Security Administration has been pushing for the removal of SSNs from Medicare cards for many years.
+The Social Security Administration has been pushing for the removal of SSNs from Medicare cards for many years.

 As 2015 data from the Department of Justice revealed, identity theft incidents impacted 2.6 million seniors in 2014 alone.
-Which was an increase of half a million from 2012 figures.
+That’s an increase of half a million from 2012 figures.

-The new Medicare Beneficiary Identifiers won’t change seniors Medicare eligibility.
-However, they will need to understand the difference in order to manage and access their benefits.
+The new Medicare Beneficiary Identifiers won’t change seniors’ eligibility.
+However, they will need to understand the difference in managing and accessing their benefits.

 Since they won’t be able to use their old HICNs for many services, it’s best if they keep an eye out for official CMS mailings.
-It should contain their new Medicare cards.
+It should contain new cards.

 All beneficiaries should get in the habit of using their Medicare Beneficiary Identifiers early.